-- 1. Marketing Materials: Design flyers and distribute informational materials to appeal to various groups in order to achieve the required balance.
-Materials will be developed in English, Spanish, and other common languages in the District area. - 2.
-Community Events: SOCS will host community events in all regions it serves students.
-SOCS staff will also attend community events such as homeschool conferences and will provide flyers to interested parents/guardians in English and Spanish.
-Marketing materials at such events will ensure a balance that is reflective of the general population residing within the District. - 3.
-Advertising: SOCS will ensure its website and social media reflect a balance that is reflective of the general population residing within the Districts. - 4.
-Establish Partnerships with Community Organizations: SOCS will explore potential partnerships within the local and regional communities inclusive of our community colleges and business sector.
+2. Community Events: SOCS-K will host community events in all regions it serves students.
+SOCS-K staff will also attend community events such as homeschool conferences and will provide flyers to interested parents/guardians in English and Spanish.
+Marketing materials at such events will ensure a balance that is reflective of the general population residing within the District.